 Workers’ compensation insurance (or “workers’ comp”) covers expenses that your business incurs if an employee becomes injured on the job.
 Workers’ comp provides coverage for the employee’s medical care, lost wages as a result of the injury, and disability or funeral benefits.
-This type of insurance can also cover legal costs if an injured employee or their family sues the business.
+In most states, this type of insurance includes employers liability coverage, which covers legal costs if an injured employee or their family sues the business.
 However, workers’ comp doesn’t cover injuries that occur when an employee is under the influence, injuries that occur while an employee is not working, or injuries that occur as a result of an employee’s conduct that violates company policy.

 In most states, employers must provide workers’ comp to their employees.
 However, it is important that businesses adhere to the specific laws in the states where they have employees.
 The cost of workers’ compensation insurance also varies based on a number of factors, including state laws, the number of employees, and the risk involved in the work done at your business.
 According to Progressive, small business owners who purchased workers’ compensation through the Progressive paid an average of $85 per month last year.

 Small businesses that transport goods or people and own or utilize corporate vehicles for official company business are required to have commercial auto insurance.
 Commercial auto insurance covers expenses related to auto accidents if the employer or an employee is at fault.
 For example, commercial auto insurance serves as financial protection for business owners if an employee hits a pedestrian while driving a company vehicle, if they swerve and hit a mailbox, or if a car accident occurs where the other car is damaged or totaled.